Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Introduction

-The incriminated systems possess hidden symmetries that can not be associated with local conservation laws.
-In infinite chains the corresponding charges lie outside of the theory defined on the local operators and their quasilocal completion, in turn invalidating standard descriptions in terms of maximum-entropy statistical ensembles.
+The systems concerned possess hidden symmetries that can not be associated with local conservation laws.
+In infinite chains the corresponding conservation laws have densities that are not part of the theory defined on the local operators and their quasilocal completion.
+In quantum field theories such densities would correspond to twist fields with the exceptional property of satisfying continuity equations.
+The existence of such conservation laws invalidates descriptions of local relaxation in terms of maximum-entropy statistical ensembles that only involve quasilocal conserved operators.
 This is observed both in generic and integrable systems.
 In the generic case, the persistence of topological order impairs local relaxation to an effective thermal state~\cite{Rigol2008}, together with related results such as the celebrated eigenstate thermalisation hypothesis~\cite{deutsch91,Srednicki1994Chaos,Deutsch_2018,Rigol2008}.
-In integrable systems, instead, we experience the failure of the generalised Gibbs ensemble~\cite{Rigol2007Relaxation}, the latter not being able to describe the infinite-time limit even when defined in its more refined version that includes every pseudolocal conservation law~\cite{Ilievski2015Complete}.
+In integrable systems, instead, we experience what would seem to be the failure of the generalised Gibbs ensemble~\cite{Rigol2007Relaxation}, the latter not being able to describe the infinite-time limit even when defined in the refined version that includes every conserved operator with quasilocal densities~\cite{Ilievski2015Complete}.

-We overcome this problem by introducing two novel statistical ensembles: the \emph{$G$-semilocal Gibbs ensemble} and the \emph{$G$-semilocal generalised Gibbs ensemble}, which live in an extension of the theory, characterised by the symmetry $G$.
-These ensembles are able to capture string order in a setting where the absence of string order is the norm: they are the defining feature of a novel phase of nonequilibrium matter.
-This stands in stark contrast with the situation in equilibrium, in which string order is not sufficient to characterise a topological phase: even a trivial product state exhibits string order.